There are many nice things to do in Montmartre, Paris. I normally go every time I am in Paris, because it is such a fun neighborhood to explore.

 Hang out in Place du Tertre

-Place du Tertre is quintessentially Montmartre.
-It’s the place you should go if you want your portrait or caricature taken.
+Place du Tertre is also the place you should go if you want your portrait or caricature taken.
+Just imagine that some artists wait up to 10 years to get permission to paint here!
 Of course, it is very touristy, but when a place is so charming you quickly forget about everything else.

 It’s best if you don’t take photos of the paintings.
-I took mine casually so nobody was bothered, but if you go behind the back of the artist, you will be told of!
+I took mine casually so nobody was bothered, but if you go behind the back of the artist, you will be told off!

 Artists are good at Place du Tertre.
 The same can’t be said about the cafés and restaurants around it.
 Make sure to avoid them!